Release

 Q10.
 How are taxes treated for individual shareholders residing outside Japan (i.e., non-residents)?

+You will need to review the tax laws of Japan and your country of residence, as well as any applicable tax treaties.
 For individual shareholders who either sell the Company’s shares by the business day (Japan time) immediately preceding the delisting date or receive cash consideration through the squeeze-out: if you are a non-resident of Japan with no permanent establishment (“PE”) in Japan, Japanese income tax will, in principle, not be imposed and a Japanese tax return will not be required.
+However, for your final determination of the applicable tax treatment and any filing requirements, including whether you may be subject to taxation in your country of residence and/or in Japan, please consult qualified tax advisors in both your country of residence and in Japan.

 Q11.
 Until when can Topcon shares be traded on the stock exchange?